-At Curtea de Arges, visit the 14th-century monastery; at Poienari Castle, explore the throne of Vlad the Impaler.
+At Curtea de Arges, visit the 14th-century monastery; photo stop at Poienari Castle, the throne of Vlad the Impaler.
 Visit the Saxon city of Sibiu, then proceed to Sighisoara.

 Tour the ancient salt mines at Turda, visit the modern urban center of Cluj Napoca and discover Surdesti.